This Shake Shack Burger is a perfect copycat from the burger joint complete with Shake sauce โ make them easily at home in 30 minutes!

 - I get all my grass-fed ground beef from Butcher Box, conveniently delivered to me frozen.

-- Freeze the beef patties in glass microwave-safe bowls up to 3 months
+- Freeze the beef patties in reusable freezer bags for up to 3 months.

 Ingredients